North Vancouver School District

 Emergency Management

 The North Vancouver School District has a comprehensive emergency management plan.
-It is organized, systematic and flexible.
-It includes the District Critical Incidents Team and broader community planning in partnership with North Shore Emergency Management and local police, fire, rescue, health and ambulance services.
+It includes the District Critical Incidents Team and broader community planning, in partnership with North Shore Emergency Management and local police, fire, rescue, health and ambulance services.

 Community Support